 Kate has been involved in many educational projects both in the UK and further afield in Europe, US and Canada.
-She trained with Kendall Taylor and Yonty Solomon at Royal College of Music.
-After graduating (93), she worked as a Live Music Now musician, performing across the UK for a diverse range of audiences.
+She trained with Kendall Taylor and Yonty Solomon at Royal College of Music, London.

-As a promoter of music by living composers Kate has been involved in commissioning and workshop projects at many Universities and Colleges including CoLab (Trinity Laban), Quantulum project (Newcastle University, Royal Academy of Music, Brunel University) with undergraduate student composers developing material alongside composers such as Kerry Andrew, Ailis Ní Ríain, Christine Abdelnour, Elo Masing, Yuko Ohara and Helena Gough; Bartok Mikrokosmos marathon at The Sage, Gateshead with young pianists.
+As a promoter of music by living composers Kate has been involved in commissioning and workshop projects at many Universities and Colleges with undergraduate student composers, including CoLab (Trinity Laban), Quantulum project (Newcastle University, Royal Academy of Music, Brunel University) developing material alongside composers such as Kerry Andrew, Ailis Ní Ríain, Christine Abdelnour, Elo Masing, Yuko Ohara and Helena Gough; Bartok Mikrokosmos marathon at The Sage, Gateshead with young pianists.

 Kate’s Miniaturised Concertos project commissioned Philip Cashian, Colin Riley, Andrew Poppy from development to performance with students from South West Music School, in residencies at Dartington; Katharine Norman’s Making Place and pieces by student composers at Falmouth University; Naomi Pinnock’s Always Again to Huddersfield Festival with York University’s student led Chimera Ensemble.